-Compliance with data protection legislation is not only a legal obligation for Florenus AG but also crucial to building trust.
+Compliance with data protection legislation is not only a legal obligation for Florenus Consulting GmbH but also crucial to building trust.
 This privacy statement is intended to provide you with transparent information on what kind of data we collect, process and store, and for what purpose, on our website.
 It also provides you information on your rights.

 Responsible for data processing (controller)

 Florenus Consulting GmbH, c/o SR Huebner, Prinzregentenplatz 11, 81675 Munich, Germany, (hereinafter referred to as “we”) is the operator of the website www.florenus.com and as such is responsible pursuant to Art.
 4 para.
 7 of the European General Data Protection Regulation (GDPR).
 Should you have any questions, please contact us at firstname.lastname@example.org